DWCarrot/RPGItems-reloaded-wiki/en:Powers.md

 `/rpgitem power {Item} potiontick {amplifier} {effect} [interval] [duration]`

 **effect:**
   When the player holds/wears, the {effect} effect with the duration of [duration] game engraved with {amplifier} is given again each time [interval] game is engraved.
-Potions available: See the [Pharmacy System] for details (https://github.com/NyaaCat/RPGitems-reloaded/wiki/%E8%8D%AF%E6%B0%B4%E6%95%88%E6%9E% 9C) Chapter
+Potions available: See the [Potion Effect](/NyaaCat/RPGitems-reloaded/wiki/en:Potion-Effects) for details

 **Attributes:**
 - amplifier